dwp-technology-design/central/README.md

 # Deployment Host Requirements

+Things that need to be configured to 'make deploy'.

 1. Install terraform & ensure binary is in path
 2. Ensure AWS keys are set in environment variables (for terraform & aws client use)
 3. Ensure date and time are correct on the host (AWS connection requirement).